Shower Remodeling Across the East End District, Warm Springs Avenue & Old Penitentiary

 Will Schluter Kerdi waterproofing be used?

 Yes — preservation is encouraged where the tub is in good condition.
-Iron Crest can refinish the interior surface, clean and refinish the exterior if painted, replace claw feet hardware, and add a new freestanding tub filler.
+Iron Crest can refinish the interior surface, clean and repaint the exterior if painted, replace claw feet hardware, and add a new freestanding tub filler (period-correct from House of Rohl, Waterworks, or Sun Valley Bronze).
 Result is a centerpiece period-correct primary bath element.
-Combined with new walk-in shower in adjacent space.
+Combined with new walk-in shower in adjacent space, the scope often involves footprint expansion absorbing a small adjacent closet or hallway corner on tight East End District bungalow geometry.

-What tile patterns are appropriate for the East End?
+What tile patterns are appropriate for East End baths?

 What fixtures evoke the period without being literal reproductions?